jacksonrakena/jacksonrakena/README.md

 👋 I'm Jackson, and I'm a student software developer from New Zealand.

-I'm studying at Victoria University of Wellington.
+I'm studying at Victoria University of Wellington, where I am an engineering tutor and test interpreter.

 My favourite tools are C#, React, Rust, and Zig.